How do Closing Costs Work?

-Every home sale incurs certain fixed costs.
-Sellers and buyers customarily share these closing costs, as specified in the real estate sales contract.
+Every home sale involves certain costs.
+Buyers and sellers usually split these costs, as the sales contract specifies.

-Below is a fairly generic list of costs for buying residential real estate.
-We will provide a specific list of your closing costs when we provide your Good Faith Estimate.
+Below you'll find a fairly general list of closing costs.
+We will always provide a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs